- Student Rights and Responsibilities

 e. possession, use, display or handling of a weapon or other hazardous instrument;

-f. possession or use of alcoholic beverages, illegal drugs or paraphernalia;
+f. possession or use of alcoholic beverages, illegal drugs, synthetic

 Under the federal Gun-Free School Act of 1994, a student found guilty of bringing a firearm onto school property will be subject to at least a one year suspension from school.
 The terms “weapon or other hazardous instrument” used above include any firearm, pellet gun, BB gun, starter pistol, whether operable or inoperable, loaded or unloaded, knife, simulated weapon, dangerous chemical, noxious substance, explosive or any other object listed in District Policy 7360 which could be used as a weapon.